rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 When launched, it waits for input and I rapidly recognized the same errors I had with the POST requests.
 Surely this was the program handling the POST requests.
 The next step was to disassemble it to see what kind of data it waits for.
 The **main** function had a call to a **dna_to_bin** that also had a call to **d2b**.
 >**main** -> **dna_to_bin** -> **d2b**

-+ **dna_to_bin**: check if the input data is a multiple of 4.
-If so; iterate through the data 4 by 4 bytes and call **d2b** each time with these 4 bytes.
++ **dna_to_bin**: checks if the input data is a multiple of 4.
+If so; iterates through the data 4 by 4 bytes and calls **d2b** each time with these 4 bytes.
-+ **d2b**: iterates through the 4 bytes and check if these bytes are equal to A, C, G or T (I know this group of letters was related to DNA because of the movie Gattaca).
++ **d2b**: iterates through the 4 bytes and checks if these bytes are equal to A, C, G or T (I know this group of letters was related to DNA because of the movie Gattaca).
 If not, it gaves us the other error we found with the POST requests: "DNA data contains a unknown character!".
 Otherwise it calculates a byte based on the 4 bytes sequences, and stores it into a global variable *godat*.

 At this point I knew what the program was waiting for.
 For the same 4 bytes sequence it resulted in the same output.
 For example "CCCC" was "U", "CCCA" was "T"...
 Thus it was possible to generate any byte.